 “Manawatū River Source to Sea” is an integrated network of biodiversity-focused initiatives, including sustainable business activities and other nature-related activities that collectively contribute to the enhancement of biodiversity and provide benefits to the Manawatū River Catchment community.

 To collaborate and connect with the Manawatū River Catchment community in a manner that drives the enhancement of biodiversity and the parallel development of a sustainable extended nature-based experience from source to sea.

 You can email Madz at firstname.lastname@example.org and check out these links.

 Biodiversity Cluster members would be happy to have more volunteers!
 If you'd like help finding a group or project that is a good match for your skills, interests, and availability, contact Madz (email@example.com).

 You can also learn more about many participating organisations by browsing ENM's member group directory.
 You can "Filter by organisation type" by selecting "Biodiversity and conservation projects" and also "Freshwater quality".

-Advice and other support is also available to groups in the Manawatū River catchment area who wish to get involved in biodiversity action.
+Advice and support are also available to groups in the Manawatū River catchment area who wish to get involved in biodiversity action.
 The Biodiversity Cluster welcomes new members.